Last updated on July 11th, 2019 at 08:13 pm

 If only sweat would smell as good as flowers and nature, which I posted in the picture, that would be great.
 Reality is that sweat stinks and nobody loves to be around people that smell sweaty.

-When I forget to put my deodorant on, or when the deodorant is not very effective, I look for chance to change or quickly take a shower.
-Your confidence is greatly affected by your sweating and the odors that come with it.
+When I forget to put my deodorant on, or when the deodorant is not very effective, I look for a chance to change or quickly take a shower.
+Our confidence is greatly affected by sweating and the odors that come with it.

-However, you might think that it is the sweat that smells so bad when it is not the sweat that stinks.
+You might think that it is the sweat that smells so bad, however, it is not the sweat that stinks.
 Did you know that?
 If not, you are about to find out the truth behind armpit odor.

 As I said, there are millions of sweat glands all over our body that work for our health.
 However, these sweat glands are not all the same.
 We have 2 types of sweat glands which both have a completely different function.

 First off, we have the apocrine sweat glands, which are located in our armpits, areola of breasts, between anus and genitals, palms, feet, among others.

 These sweat glands are located deep down, hidden in the layers of our skin.
 Apocrine sweat glands are connected to our nervous system and do not regulate our body temperature.
 Hence, these sweat glands produce sweat when driven by adrenaline, and not necessarily by temperature.
 They act as a relief for your body, which is being stressed by all these situations.

 Sexual stimulation, fear, anxiety, depression, excitement, nervousness, among others, all cause the apocrine glands to become active and produce sweat.
 The smell of the liquid secreted by the apocrine glands attracts the opposite sex, so the smell is distinctive.

 Second, we have the eccrine sweat glands, which are all over the body, except in the places mentioned above.